 Creamy Mushroom Pasta

-This Creamy Mushroom Pasta is the perfect easy dinner to feed a family of four.
-Hidden in this smooth and silky mushroom sauce is an absolute explosion of flavour just waiting to be devoured!
+This Creamy Mushroom Pasta is the perfect quick dinner to feed a family of four.
+This pasta dinner is an absolute burst of creamy flavour!

 • Sharp Knife & Chopping Board